 The Centre for Peace Advancement provides co-location space for affiliate organizations with multiple staff.
 Currently these include three organizations with varying needs, including a team of nine staff spread over 1,300 square feet, three staff sharing a 250 square foot office, and one staff person in a 130 square foot office.

-The Epp Peace Incubator is an open and collaborative work space in the Centre with windows overlooking the south side of the campus.
-This 450 square foot room includes six dedicated desks with lockable drawers, white boards, and a shared work table.
+The Grebel Peace Incubator is an open and collaborative work space in the Centre with windows overlooking the south side of the campus.
+The Frank & Helen Epp Incubator Room is 450 square feet and includes six dedicated desks with lockable drawers, white boards, and a shared work table.
 Adjacent to this space is the Incubator Annex, a 200 square foot room with three hot desks and file cabinets.

 The Incubator and Incubator Annex are intended for initiatives that are either active members of the Centre’s incubation program or are working for smaller affiliate organizations.